cameronmcnz/cameronmcnz/_posts/2024-12-24-javafx-components.md

 ---
 layout: mcnz/basic-post
 author: Cameron McKenzie
-title: Introduction to JavaFX
+title: JavaFX Components and the VBox
-blurb: Let's get started with JavaFX
+blurb: Get familiar with the various JavaFX components!
 ---

 # Part 3: JavaFX Layouts and Scenes